Pierre Dangicourt

-Pierre Dangicourt (1664 Rouen – 12 Feb 1727 Berlin) was a French mathematician.
+Pierre Dangicourt ([pjɛʁ dɑ̃ʒikuʁ]; 1664 Rouen, Province of Normandy – 12 Feb 1727 Berlin) was a French mathematician.
 As a Protestant, he left France after the Edict of Fontainebleau and settled in Prussia, where he was made an associate member of the Academy of Berlin.
 Dangicourt became a student and friend of Gottfried Leibniz, and the two shared a long correspondence.
 Dangicourt's publications include works on conic sections and on the binary number system invented by Leibniz.
 According to Dangicourt, the nature of this world was to be loathed.